 The cost for The Coffee Quest for bringing this coffee to market is built up out of transport costs, import and warehousing costs, inventory financing and commercialization.
 With our gross margin we cover for a multitude of risks, pay for our office, our lab, software and hardware used to efficiently provide you with quality products, and of course our amazing team working with you, with farmers, processors and exporters, are giving you transparency and insight on the work we love to do.

 In the below graph, you can see the relation between the green coffee equivalent price paid to farmers, the price received by Sookoo Coffee and the price paid to The Coffee Quest.

 In terms of sustainability Sookoo Coffee focuses on organic agriculture, and already has organic certification for one of their two sites in Guji.
-In fact, based on our visit last year, it appears almost all production in Ethiopia is organic by default.
-This is very different to many other producing regions, especially in Latin America, wherest immense amounts of fumigation and chemical fertilizer are used.
+In fact, based on our last visit, it appears almost all production in Ethiopia is organic by default.
+This is very different to many other producing regions, especially in Latin America, where fumigation and chemical fertilizer are more used.

-Qeballa is in one of the upcoming regions: the soil is fertile, altitude and forest jungle and its perfect micro climate.
-With the organic project in progress, we can expect beautiful coffees from these young coffee plants in the coming years.
+Qabballe is what’s new this year: fertile soil, high altitude, forest jungle around and perfect micro climate.
+With the organic project in progress, we have now and can expect beautiful coffees from these young coffee plants in the coming years.